 Crossing Borders

-Before leaving the U.S., I had been in contact with Alejandro from Overland Embassy, a travel logistics company based in Panama City, Panama.
+Before leaving Kentucky, I contacted Alejandro from Overland Embassy, a travel logistics company based in Panama City, Panama.
 To travel from North America to South America, I would need to navigate around the Darién Gap.
 Locally known as El Tapón (The Stopper), the Darién Gap is a densely jungled region home to Indigenous communities and criminal gangs.
-When you ask Panamanians why there is no road through it, the answers typically focus on preventing migrants, diseases, and drugs from entering the country.
-Thousands of migrants attempt to cross the Gap every month, but no formal road exists.
-My plan was to ship my vehicle to Colombia.
-My truck would be placed in a shipping container, loaded onto a boat, and sent to Cartagena.
-To begin the paperwork process, I needed to be in Panama City by February 1st.
-With only half of January left, I still had to cross four more borders to make it on time.
+When you ask Panamanians why there’s no road to Colombia, the answers usually include drugs, migrants, and disease.
+Although there’s no paved road, thousands of migrants still attempt to cross the Gap on foot each month.

-I was absolutely set on being on time for my shipping date, so I didn’t linger much.
-Without any alarm, I got up early each day and spent most of the daylight hours driving.
-When the sun began to set, I would stop to fuel up and find a hotel for the night.
+I didn’t linger.
+I was focused on my shipping date.
+Each day, I got up early and drove most of the daylight hours.
+When the sun started to set, I would stop to fuel up and find a hotel for the night.
 In just a few days, I crossed through Honduras, then Nicaragua, and into Costa Rica.
 I had put a lot of miles on the truck, and it was in need of some attention.
 In San Jose, I found a garage that could rotate my tires and change the oil.
-But really, it was an excuse to get out of the truck.
-The Panama border was only half a day away.
+The Panama border was just a half day away.

 37,604 miles and counting